C Reactive Protein (CRP Blood Test)

 3. Not a Standalone Risk Indicator

-At Everlab, we use CRP as part of a broader diagnostic approach to provide a complete picture of your health.
+At Everlab, we use CRP as part of a broader diagnostic approach.
+It is one data point among many, not a verdict on its own.

-How to Improve Your CRP Levels
+How to Support Healthier CRP Levels

 1. Adopt an Anti-Inflammatory Diet